Non-blocking-reviews/simple-single-review/README.md

 In addition to a lot ease-of-use improvements the following features are in pipeline:

 - "Reviewed until"-tag that moves ahead with reviews.
+- Introduce use of GitNotes to link to reviews or reviewers